-- A. Incorporate additional amenities, such as green space to make area more attractive to future residential development. - B. Plan, design, and install a small dog park as identified in the redevelopment framework.
+- A. Incorporate additional amenities, such as green space and benches, to make the area more attractive to future residential development. - B. Plan, design, and install a small dog park as identified in the redevelopment framework.
 A dog park was identified as a priority during the planning process and would provide a desired amenity which downtown residents often find appealing. - C. Encourage parking structures as development occurs and as is feasible to eliminate surface parking.